 Some of your wants will be temporary.
 Meaning, they were part of your to-do list, a craving, or simply something that seemed important to you at the time.
 This is the first category, and probably the most common.

-The second category are your short term goals.
+The second category is your short term goals.

 - You’ll eventually realize they’re pointing towards the direction you unconsciously want your life to go in.

 Then you have the items that keep showing up day after day, week after week.
 The ones that really call to you.
 This is the third category of list items.

 These are the ones that your smaller goals have been leading you towards.
 And even though these long-term goals seem vague at first, the more you focus on them, the more specific and focused they’ll become.

 For example, you could end up going in such a new direction that you don’t have a name for the kind of work you feel called to do.
 You might not know if that career even exists.
 Meaning, it’s one of those “you don’t know what you don’t know” scenarios.

 Don’t worry about understanding everything right away, as you move forward with your self-discovery and research, the details will fall into place.

 It might feel awkward and backward at first, but instead of taking in information from the outside, you’ll be seeking information on the outside that matches what you already know on the inside.

 This is the first step in uncovering your deeper passions and purpose.
 Trusting your intuition and exploring these areas might send you in a completely different direction than you ever expected your life to go in.